 Secretary and acting Treasurer: Lianne Hackett

 Lianne (Linda Anne) Hackett was born and raised in Edinburgh but spent many family holidays at her aunt’s home in Robsland Avenue, Ayr.
 Her mother is a Kennedy from a long line of Ayr-based monumental masons, two of whom were Burgesses of Ayr.
 Her father was a Watson from Straiton.
 Married in their early 20s, Lianne & her husband Nigel spent their honeymoon in a family home in Arrol Drive.
 Lianne remembers vividly looking up at the tower of Seafield House.
 Her relationship with the building stems from that time.
-Her mother now lives in Arrol Drive.
+From 1992-2017, her mother lived in Arrol Drive.
 Lianne has lived and worked in Cambridge, London, Edinburgh and Hong Kong.
 She is a writer at heart.
 In 2011, Lianne took early retirement from the Scottish Parliament where she was a member of the Official Report team.
 She is a writer at heart.
 In addition to helping to establish FoSH, Lianne was a founder of Ayr Converses with Chris Fremantle & is a volunteer for the #AyrDeservesBetter campaign, founded by Patrick Lorimer.

 Committee Member: Rob Close